The Nothing/Everything Crisis

 However, and problem is, humans are predictable and history tends to repeat.

 The tech bubble, financial crisis, Bitcoin bubble, Great Depression, Tulip bubble…. human speculation based on credit and emotion and political reactions have a tendency to work like clockwork.

 That is to say, if the problem is the human condition, and if the algorithms are only making it worse… then, like, that isn’t a good sign.

 Since credit is still credit, humans are still humans, and apparently the bots are even worse than the humans when it comes to the cycle, it is likely that at some point in the future I’ll have to write the follow up to this with a heavy heart.

 … Also, while I’ll be able to discuss the causes of the bubble pop in retrospect if it does go that way, I have a feeling that I’ll be able to stick by the idea that “nothing” (AKA fear of something, but not something actually happening) was the pin that popped the bubble that threw the world into chaos.
 And that is poetic / F’d up.

 TIP: The chart below is just another projection, like the chart above.
 This one however shows the different parts of the overarching fractal.
-The last two are projects, as is the RSI under them, the non-faded boxes and price action did occur (although this should all be obvious from the dates).
+The last two are projections, as is the RSI beneath them.
+Meanwhile, the non-faded boxes and the corresponding price action and RSI did occur (although this should all be obvious from the dates).